duncanmcclean/simple-commerce/docs/ajax.md

 title: "Using with AJAX"
 ---

-> **Note:** This documentation is out-of-date.
-Due to some changes made in v3.0, there's some changed needed to make everything work again.
-It's on the to-do list though!

 Normally, you can use Simple Commerce's [form tags](/tags#form-tags) to build HTML `<form>` elements to do actions, such as adding to the cart or submitting a user's payment information during checkout.

 However, sometimes you may want to use AJAX instead of forms as you don't need to wait for a page refresh after submitting data.